 How to Find a Job You Love

 Now that we’ve reviewed which steps to take in the first stages of your job search, you might be wondering how to find a job you're truly passionate about — one you love.
-That's why we’ve compiled this collection of tips and tricks to help you do just that.
+That's why we’ve compiled this collection of tips and tricks to help you find your dream career.

 Today, job search sites, or job search engines, are one of the most common ways to find a new position.
 These sites provide you with valuable information about companies and positions including location, industry, salary, necessary qualifications, culture, and more.